 Riva Kantowitz, Ph.D.

-For more than 20 years Dr. Kantowitz has worked with human rights, humanitarian and peacebuilding organizations around the world.
+For more than 20 years Riva has worked with human rights, humanitarian, and peacebuilding organizations around the world.
 She now focuses on effective support to grassroots social change via partnerships and innovative funding approaches.
-In addition to founding RFF, Dr. Kantowitz is a Senior Advisor at the Dag Hammarskjold Foundation.
+In addition to founding RFF, Riva is a Senior Advisor at the Dag Hammarskjold Foundation.
 She also holds an appointment at New York University’s Center on Global Affairs and serves on the Board of several NGOs.
-From 2011-2017, Dr. Kantowitz established and led a team at the U.S. Department of State, providing strategic direction and oversight to a global funding portfolio promoting human rights in conflict-affected countries.
-Prior to that, she lived in Istanbul, Turkey where she co-directed Sabanci University’s Program in Conflict Analysis, and in Chimaltenango, Guatemala, working with municipal officials and community members on governance and peacebuilding.
+Riva was recently a Senior Fellow at the U.S. Holocaust Memorial Museum and a member of the U.N.
+Expert Advisory Board on Children on Armed Conflict.
+From 2011-2017, she established and led a team at the U.S. Department of State, providing strategic direction and oversight to a global funding portfolio promoting human rights in crisis-affected countries.
+She has lived in Istanbul, Turkey where she co-directed Sabanci University’s Program in Conflict Analysis; in Chimaltenango, Guatemala, working with local communities on governance and peacebuilding; and, in Rosario, Argentina where she worked with UNESCO and the Mothers of the Plaza de Mayo on forced disappearance.
 She has been an adjunct faculty member at the Elliott School of International Affairs at George Washington University and at the Center for Migration and Refugee Studies at the American University in Cairo.
-Dr. Kantowitz was a Fulbright Scholar in Guatemala and earned a Ph.D. from Columbia University in Social Psychology and International Affairs (2006).
+Riva was a Fulbright Scholar in Guatemala and earned a Ph.D. from Columbia University in Social Psychology and International Affairs.